algorandfoundation/beaker/docs/source/decorators.rst

 Authorization
 ^^^^^^^^^^^^^

-Often, Methods should only be called by certain accounts.
+Often, we would like to restrict the accounts that may call certain methods.

+.. autoclass:: Authorize

 Lets add a parameter to the handler to allow only the app creator to call this method.